dmitrdv123/janedoe/README.md

 - account: payment settings page - there is a blink when warning "no blockchains" shown despite it is exist
 - account: AccountServiceImpl.loadPaymentHistory we are loading full history and then cut it.
 Need to load only specific portion from DDB.
 Remove total size.
 - bitcoin: BitcoinUtilsServiceImpl, createTransaction do not add input if amount is less than possible fee for this input
+- api: split PaymentTask to separate tasks.
+So if we have issue with one blockchain then another will be not affected
+- api: split NotificationTask to separate tasks.
+So if we have issue with IPN then email will be not affected
 - aws:
   - aws: make appservice private to access only from api gateway
   - aws: configure cloudformation logs to delete when stack destroyed and retain